deepankarm/org-jina-examples/my_first_jina_app/chapters/understanding.md

 <img src="https://raw.githubusercontent.com/jina-ai/jina/master/docs/chapters/101/img/ILLUS8.png" width="20%" align="left">

+You can think of the Flow as telling Jina *what* tasks to perform on the dataset.
+The Pods comprise the Flow and tell Jina *how* to perform each task.

 As you may recall from [Jina 101](https://github.com/jina-ai/jina/tree/master/docs/chapters/101), A Pod is a group of Peas with the same property, running in parallel on a local host or over the network.
 A Pod provides a single network interface for its Peas, making them look like one single Pea from the outside.
 Beyond that, a Pod adds further control, scheduling, and context management to the Peas.

-As a convention in Jina, A YAML config is used to describe the properties of an object.
-In this way we can easily configure the behavior of the Pods without touching their application code.
+As a convention in Jina, we use YAML files to describe objects.
+This way we can easily configure the behavior of the Pods without touching their application code.

 Let's start by looking at our indexing Flow, `flows/index.yml`.
 Instead of the first Pod `crafter`, let's look at `encoder` which is a bit simpler: